AardCrowley/Telegram/README.md

 From here on out, it should work out of the gate.

-If you're wanting to add new triggers, locate the `triggerLines` section, and add your trigger as such:
+If you're wanting to add new triggers, locate the `triggerLines` section, and add your trigger as such: ** For ease, check further below for a new way to do triggers **

 ```lua